CodeIE000/Tik-tak-toe/README.md

 This is the code repository for a modified version of the classic Tic-Tak-Toe game.
 The core gameplay remains the same: two players take turns marking a grid with X's and O's, aiming to achieve a winning line of three.
 However, this version introduces a twist on the traditional winning patterns, making for a more strategic and challenging experience.

-### ❗Note: The codebase used in this project is a combination of my own modifications and references from YouTube tutorials.
+### ❗Note: The codebase used in this project is a combination of reference from a YouTube tutorial and my own modifications.

 ## What's Included: